ST BENEDICT'S BLESSING

 Morrissey, S.S.J., Sister Patricia, O.S.S., Suor Chiara figlio

-all within your anchorhold, for free, unlike secular universities, to
+anchorhold, for free, unlike secular universities, to read in

 William Langland, Julian's contemporary, remembers his schooling at Benedictine Malvern Priory: